On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Reliability of Data Retrieval

-which captures the combined effect of the decoding outcomes.
 The decoding of the outer $(N, K)$ MDS code is successful, and the data is thus successfully retrieved, if \mbox{$\rv{S}_N{(\boldsymbol{r})} \geq K$}.
 This condition ensures that the total number of errors and erasures resulting from the inner code are within the error correction capability of the outer MDS code, forming the basis of our result in Theorem~\ref{thm1}.

 \begin{theorem} For a given read profile $\boldsymbol{r}=(r_1,\ldots,r_N)$, the probability of successful retrieval $P_{\text{\normalfont succ}\mid\boldsymbol{r}}$ satisfies

 which can alternatively be expressed as in~\eqref{eqP0}, where $N$ and $K$ are the parameters of the outer $(N,K)$ MDS code. \end{theorem}